Tsavo East National Park: Archaeology and history

-Although a few Early Stone Age and Middle Stone Age archaeological sites are recorded from ground surface finds in Tsavo, there is much evidence of thriving Late Stone Age economy from 6,000 to 1,300 years ago.
+Although a few Early Stone Age and Middle Stone Age archaeological sites are recorded from ground surface finds in Tsavo, there is much evidence of a thriving Late Stone Age economy from 6,000 to 1,300 years ago.
 Research has shown that Late Stone Age archaeological sites are found close to the Galana River in high numbers.
 The inhabitants of these sites hunted wild animals, fished, and kept domesticated animals.
-Because of the sparse availability of water away from the Galana River, human settlement in Tsavo focused on the riparian areas and in rock shelters as one moves west.
+Because of the sparse availability of water away from the Galana River, human settlement in Tsavo focused on the riparian areas and rock shelters to the west.

 Swahili people traded with the inhabitants of Tsavo for ivory, catskins, and probably slaves as early as 700 CE (and probably earlier).
 There is no evidence for direct Swahili "colonization" of Tsavo.
 Instead, trade was probably accomplished by moving goods to and from the Swahili Coast via extended kin-networks.
 Trade goods such as cowry shells and beads have been recovered from archaeological sites dating to the early Swahili period.

-19th century British and German explorers document people we now refer to as Orma and Watha during their travels through the nyika ("bush" or "hinterland") and generally viewed them as hostile toward their interests.
+19th century British and German explorers document people now referred to as the Orma and Watha during their travels through the nyika ("bush" or "hinterland").
+Generally viewed as hostile toward their interests.
 Beginning in the late 19th/early 20th century, the British began a concerted effort to colonise the interior of Kenya and built a railway through Tsavo in 1898.
 Two Tsavo Man-Eaters terrorised the construction crews led by John Henry Patterson who eventually shot the pair but not before they had killed one hundred and thirty five Indians and local workers.
-The railway was eventually completed through to Kisumu on Lake Victoria.
+The railway was eventually completed to Kisumu on Lake Victoria.

 Tsavo remained the homeland for Orma pastoralists and Watha hunter-gatherers until 1948, when it was gazetted a national park.
-At that time, the Orma with their livestock were driven off and the aboriginal population of the Watha people was forcefully relocated to Voi and Mtito Andei as well as other locations within the nearby Taita Hills.
+At that time, the Orma with their livestock were removed and the Watha people were forcefully relocated to Voi and Mtito Andei as well as other locations within the nearby Taita Hills.
 Following Kenyan independence in 1963, hunting was banned in the park and management of Tsavo was turned over to the authority that eventually became the Kenya Wildlife Service.